Battle of the Chocolate Chip Cookies (Part 6 of 7)-Chris Morocco vs. Joshua Weissman

 Whisk together the flour, salt, and baking soda together and set aside.

-Add the melted butter and whisk until thoroughly incorporated.
+In a large bowl combine the butter and sugars and whisk until thoroughly incorporated.

-Fold in your chopped chocolate.
+Fold in the chocolate.

 They should be chewy.
-Makes 20 large cookies, 32-40 small cookies.
+Yields 32-40 cookies.

 My Review: